WorkingFamilies/data-engineer-code-challenge/README.md

 group by 1,2,3
 order by 4 desc
 ```
-## Limitations & next steps
+## Next steps
 I did not accomplish everything that I would have liked to if I wanted to present useful and clean table to an analyst.
 I completed this challenge with the assumption that I was creating source tables that would be staged later on (in dbt for example) according to the conventions and needs of the team.
 For example, there were string columns that were intended to be boolean columns, some nulls here and there, and column names that I would have preferred (i.e. `created_date` → `created_at`).
 That would be the next step in this process for me!<br /><br />
 An oversight or misstep on my part was that this script was not test-driven.
 With the suggested time limit, I jumped right into manipulation and transformation without setting up testing infrastructure to ensure data quality first.
 Test-driven development is a growth area of mine and the lack of that skill may have affected the usefulness of a script like this.
+Going forward, I would want to set up some testing to compensate for that oversight.